DIY Owl Diaper Cake Tutorial

-Hello!
-Today I thought I would share with you the owl diaper cake I recently made as a gift for a friend’s baby shower.
+Hello Crafty Friends!
+Today I’m excited to share this sweet owl diaper cake I recently made a friend for a baby shower.
 She loves owls so it was pretty much a no-brainer to make my diaper cake owl-inspired!
 I looked on Pinterest and found some really cute ideas and lots of little owl diaper cakes, all pretty much the same with slight variations!
 Below is the tutorial for my owl diaper cake :)

 *Updated: I recently made this Owl Diaper Cake again, this time it needed to be gender neutral since the parents were waiting to find out the gender.
 I followed the tutorial below, but instead of flower clips for eyes I used paper medallions.
 I also made a bow on the front of the owl under it’s beak.
 I have some more pictures and notes on this new gender neutral owl diaper cake at the end of this post :)